fgerst/site-fgerst/README.md

 # fgerst

 ### #TODO
-- [x] Better styling on header and navbar
-- [x] Nice footer and social links
-- [ ] Distinction between selected page in navbar

 - [x] Better url formatting for each page (no .html, no about)
 - [ ] Projects page
 - [ ] Markdown resume (download pdf)